 Bold Dress

 The transparent fabric can make a statement of your boldness.
-Chiffon can show your curves in an appealing way that will make you stand out.
+Chiffon drapes closely to the body, creating a fluid and flowing silhouette.
 Pairing a chiffon dress with other clothing can provide a decent fashion in some cases.

 Party Wear